jwde/AltTextProxy/README.md

 <ol><li><h4>Image Caching:</h4>
 <p>
 To reduce the amount of cURL calls to Google's reverse image lookup service, we implemented a cache that evicts the least frequently accessed (LFA) image url with its corresponding alt-text. <br>
 Each cache entry consists of a tuple of an image url and its corresponding injector job as well as a certain number of points (starting at 10).
-Whenever an operation is performed on the cache, the system checks the amount of time since last operation, and uses this value to depreciate the points values of all items in the cache by multiplying them by 0.9.<br>
+Whenever an operation is performed on the cache, the system depreciates all points values in the cache by multiplying all points values by 0.9 for every 10 second interval that has passed.<br>
 Items in the cache get 1 point when the corresponding image/job is either injected or retrieved.<br>
 We use a minheap to keep track of points, evicting the item with the smallest points value when we need to make space.
 Our current cache size is set to 1000 items.